 - a) The pass mark for all modules of the Masters degree is 50.
 Credits are only awarded if the module is passed.
-In cases where failure with a mark of 40 is condoned, the credits are not awarded; however, the module mark will still be used to calculate the overall weighted average for the taught modules and the overall weighted average. - b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation or equivalent will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation or equivalent will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.